How to Get Started in Cryptocurrency (2025 Beginner’s Playbook)

 Altcoin exchanges & DYOR (do your own research)

-• Use an authenticator app (not SMS) for 2FA everywhere.
+- Use an authenticator app for 2FA on exchanges, wallets, and email.

-• Set unique, long passwords; store in a password manager.
+- Create unique, long passwords and store them in a password manager.

 Taxes & record-keeping